siwa-p/Air-quality-monitoring-and-prediction-using-PurpleAir-data/README.md

 # Air Quality: Machine learning models applied to air quality data

-In this project, I will attempt to construct a predictive model for air-quality monitoring from data obtained from inexpensive air-sensors by PurpleAir and various meteorological data.
-I will use purpleAir API to gather data in a region(to be decided) for a period of time.
-Weather data will be obtained from BigQuery public database.
+In this project, I have attempted to construct a predictive model for air-quality monitoring.

-An application will be build that will let users visualize the data, the model and it’s predictions.
+The particulate data (PM2.5) were obtained from from inexpensive air-sensors by PurpleAir in Dallas Metropolitan area for the time period of (2022-04-01 to 2024-03-29).
+Various meteorological data were obtained from [NOAA](https://www.noaa.gov)

 ## Motivation: